In Utero: Background

-Nirvana enlisted producer and musician Steve Albini to take In Utero’s sound in a new direction.
+Nirvana enlisted producer and musician Steve Albini to take In Uteros sound in a new direction.

 Nirvana broke into the mainstream with their second album, Nevermind, in 1991.
 Despite modest sales estimates, Nevermind was a major commercial success, popularizing the grunge movement and alternative rock.
 Nirvana expressed dissatisfaction with the sound of the album, citing its production as too polished.
-Early in 1992, the singer, Kurt Cobain, told Rolling Stone that Nirvana's next album would showcase "both of the extremes" of their sound, saying: "It'll be more raw with some songs and more candy pop on some of the others.
+Early in 1992, the singer, Kurt Cobain, told Rolling Stone that the next album would showcase "both of the extremes" of their sound, saying: "It'll be more raw with some songs and more candy pop on some of the others.
 It won't be as one-dimensional."
 The producer of Nevermind, Butch Vig, said later that Cobain had needed to work with a different producer to "reclaim his punk ethics or cred".

 Cobain wanted to start work in mid-1992, but his bandmates lived in different cities, and Cobain and his wife, Courtney Love, were expecting the birth of their daughter, Frances Bean.
 Nirvana's record label, DGC Records, had hoped to release a new Nirvana album for the 1992 holiday season; instead, they released the compilation album Incesticide.

 In a Melody Maker interview published in July 1992, Cobain said he was interested in recording with Jack Endino, who had produced Nirvana's 1989 debut album Bleach, and Steve Albini, the former frontman of the noise rock band Big Black, who had produced various independent releases.
 In Seattle in October 1992, Nirvana recorded several demos with Endino, mainly as instrumentals, including songs later rerecorded for In Utero.
 Endino recalled that they did not ask him to produce their next record, and that they constantly debated working with Albini.